Overview of Banks in Latvia

 Total assets: EUR 218.7 million (2020)

-Incorporated in 1994, Meridian Trade Bank serves individuals and corporations in Latvia through a wide range of banking and financial products and services.
-The universal bank, formerly known as SMP Bank, adopted its current name in 2014.
+Incorporated in 1994, (formerly Meridian Trade Bank) serves individuals and corporations in Latvia through a wide range of banking and financial products and services.
+The universal bank, also formerly known as SMP Bank, adopted its current name “Industra Bank” in January 2020.
 It operates out of its headquarters in Riga.

 Total assets: EUR 147.3 million (2020)

 LPB Bank, formerly known as Latvijas Pasta Bank, received its banking license to operate as one of the banks in Latvia in 2008.
 The bank caters to retail and corporate clients in the country through its wide range of financial products and services.
 Headquartered in Riga, it maintains a head office and two customer service centers.

 Net income: EUR 4.71 million (2020)